gpsites/ecosmos.com/articles/abortion.md

 mortal threat to the captain, whether by purposeful design or random disease.
 The captain has the right to self-defense and may rightly eliminate the threat which came to him.

-In general, every mortal "clash" between an unborn person and its mother must be approached in the same manner as we approach *any* such conflict involving people and their rights: under the banner of the government's legal system.
+In general, every mortal clash between an unborn person and its mother must be approached in the same manner we approach *any* such conflict involving people and their rights: under the banner of the government's legal system.
 Its purpose is to resolve the endless challenging questions around just what constitutes a rights violation or threat, and just what is and is not a permissible response to such --- all by reference to broad legal principles that address much more